lead generation

 For example, if you’re offering a downloadable guide,

-asking for just a name and email address may be sufficient.
+asking for a name and email address may be sufficient.

 You can also use progressive profiling,